 - 6 cups chicken or vegetable stock or canned broth

-- Salt and freshly ground pepper, to taste (I used 1 teaspoon salt and 1/4 tsp pepper)
+- Salt and freshly ground pepper, to taste.

-- 1 cup cream or half & half or more to thin to desired consistency (I used fat free half & half)
+- If desired, add 1 cup (more or less) cream or half & half when reheating, to thin to desired consistency.
+I have even used fat free half & half but full fat will produce a richer soup.